-With over three hundred works, divided between photographs, paintings, graphic works, design objects and material related to advertising, the exhibition celebrates the multifaceted artist and innovator and literally the precursor of optical-visual art.
+With over three hundred works, divided between photographs, paintings, graphic works, design objects and material related to advertising, the exhibition celebrated the multifaceted artist and innovator and, literally, the precursor of optical-visual art.

 Known by everyone through his creations Grignani worked as a graphic designer for brands such as Pirelli, Arnoldo Mondadori Editore, Fiat, Ermenegildo Zegna.
 Famed for the creation of the Woolmark logo, a masterpiece in branding which was voted “Best Logo of all Time” by Creative Review Magazine in 2011, in the years of the Italian economic boom Grignani's body of work is a lesson in attention-grabbing simplicity.

 “Who has never seen the Pure Virgin Wool mark?
 Designed in 1963, it is the work of a designer who with wit and powerful determination shaped the black and white lines to create a unique and recognizable form.
 An icon that today we associate instinctively with softness” notes the museum of Grignani.

 “The author of this sign-image was Franco Grignani, artist, graphic designer, and photographer.
 Or, synaesthetically, all three together, because he devoted incessant research to capture the hidden nature of forms, investigating the interactions between perceptual processes in solitude.
 In this way he used graphic design to spread his art, experimented with photography to capture the endless postures of movement, and used art to fix everything in pictorial cycles aimed at conquering the beauty of seeing.”